-Whether its hauling bags of potting soil, sandbox sand, or water softener salt, or just muddy or snow-covered boots, things can get pretty dirty back there.
+Whether its hauling bags of potting soil, sandbox sand or water softener salt, or just muddy or snow-covered boots, things can get pretty dirty back there.
 That’s ok, because the cargo area is designed for this.
 That doesn’t mean, however, that the carpet or other items stored in the trunk have to suffer from damaging stains or moisture.
-Trunk and cargo-area liners are made to fit snugly in the area they’re protecting, feature a lip around the edge to contain spills, and are made from moisture proof rubber or plastic materials that make clean up a snap.
+Trunk and cargo-area liners are made to fit snugly in the area they’re protecting, feature a lip around the edge to contain spills and are made from moisture-proof rubber or plastic materials that make clean up a snap.

 9. Stay clean

 Your vehicle’s exterior probably isn’t sparkling clean 100 percent of the time.
 And when it’s at its salt- or dirt-covered nastiest, you can be sure that’s the day you’ll need to lean over the back bumper to retrieve something out of the trunk.
-When you do, you can prevent getting your clothes dirty with this trunk protector that’s always in your trunk and attached to the carpet when you need it.
-Simply unroll it over the bumper and you’re leaning up against a clean surface.
+When you do, you can prevent getting your clothes dirty with a trunk protector that’s always in your trunk and attached to the carpet when you need it.
+Simply unroll it over the bumper, and you’re leaning up against a clean surface.